-In today’s business climate, running your business without web analytics is like captaining a ship without a compass.
-Occasionally you may find yourself traveling in the right direction, but more often than not, you will be blown off course.
+In today’s business climate, operating a website without web analytics is like captaining a ship without a compass: occasionally you may find yourself traveling in the right direction, but more often than not, you will be blown off course.

-In order to navigate effectively, you need accurate web analytics.
-And to obtain accurate web analytics, you need an analytics implementation.
+In order to navigate effectively, you need accurate web analytics data.
+And to obtain accurate data, you need a high integrity analytics implementation.

 Creating, deploying, and governing a fully functional analytics implementation will allow you to collect accurate data for effective web analytics.
-Analyzing this accurate data will enable you to more fully understand your customers and deliver amazing customer experiences.
-Some benefits of delivering amazing experiences to your customers include:
+Analyzing this accurate data will enable you to more fully understand your customers and deliver amazing customer experiences, leading to:

 - Increased customer loyalty